will23JD/First-Project/README.md

 * Information
 The info buttom on the navigation just takes you to the home page on the Routes and Get In Touch page as it links to and id not a page.

+## Technologies Used

+### Languages Used

+* HTML5
+* CSS3

+### Framework, Libraries and Programs used

+* Balsamqi:
+    * Used to create wireframes in the desgin process.
+* Google Fonts:
+    * Google fonts was used to import the Roboto and Rubix fonts into css which is used on all pages.
+* Font Awesome:
+    * Used for the social media links in the footer.

 ## Deployment

 ## Credits